Bring certainty to your nutrition and body's health during these challenging times!

 You have the choice to have some of this and some of that.
 No foods are banned.
 The choice is in your hands.

-More than ever, it is time to look after yourself.
+.More than ever, it is time to look after yourself.
 Eat to care for your body and brain.
 Stay active physically and mentally.
 Sleep soundly.
-Keep up good lifestyle routines even when the travel, work and recreational restrictions ease.
+Keep up good lifestyle routines during holidays and weekends.

-And hopefully you have more time to prepare meals at home from basic essential ingredients, which will leave you feeling healthy.
+And hopefully you have enough time to prepare meals at home from basic essential ingredients, which will leave you feeling healthy.
 Home cooking from basic ingredients is a win-win situation: you will spend less money on food when you cook at home plus people who prepare and eat home-cooked meals are healthier.
 To save time and boost nutrition, check out these 8 easy tips.

 It is perfectly okay to eat more one day and less the next.
 It is actually very normal.